amako1997/Interpreter-go/README.md

-# tinyCompiler
+# Interpreter-go
-Tiny compiler is a small compiler written in Golang for study purposes
+Interpreter-go is a lightweight interpreter in Golang for study purposes